bytedance/MoMA/README.md

 ## Introduction

 we present MoMA: an open-vocabulary, training-free personalized image model that boasts flexible zero-shot capabilities.
 As foundational text-to-image models rapidly evolve, the demand for robust image-to-image translation grows.
 Addressing this need, MoMA specializes in subject-driven personalized image generation.
 Utilizing an open-source, Multimodal Large Language Model (MLLM), we train MoMA to serve a dual role as both a feature extractor and a generator.
 This approach effectively synergizes reference image and text prompt information to produce valuable image features, facilitating an image diffusion model.
 To better leverage the generated features, we further introduce a novel self-attention shortcut method that efficiently transfers image features to an image diffusion model, improving the resemblance of the target object in generated images.
-Remarkably, as a tuning-free plug-and-play module, our model requires only a single reference image and outperforms existing methods in generating images with high detail fidelity, enhanced identity-preservation and prompt faithfulness.
+Remarkably, as a tuning-free plug-and-play module, our model requires only a single reference image and outperforms existing methods in generating images with high detail fidelity, enhanced identity-preservation, and prompt faithfulness.
 We commit to making our work open-source, thereby providing universal access to these advancements.

 ![arch](assets/model.png)

 ## Release
-- [2024/04/20] 🔥 We release the model code on Github.
+- [2024/04/20] 🔥 We release the model code on GitHub.
-- [2024/04/22] 🔥 We add HuggingFace reposity and release the checkpoints.
+- [2024/04/22] 🔥 We add HuggingFace repository and release the checkpoints.

 ## Installation